-The release of foreign films should be limited, say directors as they battle Hollywood hits
+Bollywood-Hollywood: Release of foreign films should be limited, say directors

 Truth is stranger than fiction.
 Bollywood films are facing tough competition from Hollywood films on their own soil.
 Several filmmakers, like Mukesh Bhatt, have sounded off an alarm to save Hindi films from dwindling box office collections.

 The Jungle Book, which released in April, crossed the Rs 150cr mark, matching up to the box office collections of SRK and Salman Khan

 It is well known that Hollywood filmmakers and studios work in a monopolistic way.
 They have realised the importance of the Indian market and sometimes, even release their films here first.